xcp-ng/xcp-ng-org/docs/develprocess.md

 branches based on an upstream revision: those can then be used for an upstream PR, and for merging into an XCP-ng release.
-Constructing an XCP-ng `host-installer` release then is done by starting from the upstream tag used by the matching XenServer release, and merging those topic branches.
+Constructing an XCP-ng `host-installer` release then is done by starting from the upstream tag selected by the XCP-ng team to be the basis for our version of the installer, and merging those topic branches.

 A `small-patches` branch is used to hold small non-upstreamable